dev-scripts/prakashbhandari.com.np/content/posts/branching-strategy-for-big-feature.md

 git checkout -b paypal-integration
 ```

 Now you can work in this branch and create PR for `payment-gateway-integration` branch.
-Once the code review is completed you can merge it to `payment-gateway-integration`
+Once the code review is completed for `paypal-integration` you can merge it to `payment-gateway-integration`

-Similarly, you can create separate branches for all the sub-features and merge them back into the main feature branch.
+Similarly, you can create separate branches for all the sub-features and merge them back into the main feature branch `payment-gateway-integration`.
 If more then one developers is working on the sub featues.
-You or another developer need to rebase his/her working branch form `payment-gateway-integration` depend upon who will merge the their work to main feature brnach.
+You or another developer need to rebase his/her working branch form `payment-gateway-integration` depend upon who will first merge their work to main feature brnach (`payment-gateway-integration`).

 Once all the sub-feature branches get merged to `payment-gateway-integration` branch you need to `rebase` from develop.
 Because other developer might have alrady merged their PR to develop and  your brnach is behind those commits.